-After a bachelor’s degree in Molecular Microbiology and Immunology at Université de Montréal, I moved to Clermont-Ferrand in France to begin a master’s degree in Biomedical Diagnosis, in a double-degree agreement between Université Clermont-Auvergne (UCA) and INRS-Institut Armand-Frappier.
-During a summer internship in Strasbourg, I worked on the molecular mechanisms associated to HIV latency.
-My goal was to characterize the infection in a new in vitro model derived from microglial cells.
+After a bachelor’s degree in Molecular Microbiology and Immunology at Université de Montréal, I moved to Clermont-Ferrand in France to pursue a master’s degree in Biomedical Diagnosis, in a double-degree agreement between Université Clermont-Auvergne (UCA) and INRS.
+After a year in France that included a summer internship in Strasbourg working on HIV latency, I joinded the Veyrier lab as a M.Sc student.

 Eve Bernet, M.Sc.
 Student INRS-Institut Armand-Frappier.

 I started my studies with a DUT (Diplôme Universitaire de Technologie), equivalent to a Second Year of B.Sc degree in Applied Biology, at Université d’Auvergne.
 I then went on to do a B.Sc degree in Cellular Biology and Physiology from Université Blaise-Pascal in Clermont-Ferrand.